Erfjorden

-Erfjorden is a fjord in the municipalities Suldal and Hjelmeland in Rogaland county, Norway.
-The 16 km long fjord begins at the small village of Tysse in Suldal and heads south past the village of Hålandsosen before making a sharp turn to the west before emptying into the larger Nedstrandsfjorden.
+Erfjorden is a fjord in Suldal Municipality and Hjelmeland Municipality in Rogaland county, Norway.
+The 16 km long fjord begins at the small village of Tysse in Suldal Municipality and heads south past the village of Hålandsosen before making a sharp turn to the west before emptying into the larger Nedstrandsfjorden.
 The Erfjord Bridge crosses the fjord, just north of Hålandsosen.
 The innermost part of the fjord (north of the bridge) is sometimes referred to as the Tyssefjorden.